 It can also be configured for class levels in the same way.
-For example, you may require the younger levels be set like the screen shot below, whereby parents, class teacher and mentor are all aware of the event at all times.
+For example, you may require the younger levels be set like the screen shot below, whereby parents, class Teacher and mentor are all aware of the events at all times.

-Then for the older levels, you can decide never inform the guardians for your post ed students, or leave the selection ass unselected, and the internal discipline board, maybe the only ones to receive a notification directly.
+Then for the older levels, you can decide to never inform the guardians for your post ed students, or leave the selection as unselected, and the internal discipline board, maybe the only ones to receive a notification directly.

 Amending the notification sent

 Administrators with edit message access can change the format of the behaviour notification.
 The targeted groups will receive this as an email and an announcement on the MySchool platform.